Visualizing Multi-Client Risk

 RiskSense allows its clients to manage cyber risk by prioritizing critical vulnerabilities for remediation.
 One primary requirement from our clients, especially Managed Service Providers (MSPs) has been to be able to view the overall cyber risk of all their clients in a single view.
 To address this request, we designed and developed the RiskSense Multi-Client Dashboard, which was later extended to group risk view within the organization as well.
 The primary motivation behind our Multi-Client Dashboard was that we wanted to present a holistic organizational risk view for our clients.
 The objective was two-fold.

-- Visualize risk across all clients (or business units), including network and application security posture.
+- Visualize risk across all clients (or business units) including the network and application security posture.

 - Enable actionable intelligence through risk visualization.

-Similar to the majority of the efforts that address representing multi-dimensional information (like assets, applications, and their security posture and associated risk), we started out with a list-view approach (Figure 1) for representing the risk posture by client (served by the MSP).
-We quickly realized that “less is more” when it comes to data visualization with multiple parameters.
-Revealing too much information all at once makes for an overwhelming, less appealing visual and takes longer for users to process.
-As shown in Figure 1, even though the RiskSense Security Score (RS3), total # of clients, and overall vulnerabilities distribution are clearly highlighted, the rest of data is not in an easily digestible form; plus, users have to scroll down to see all 125 clients and related data.
+Similar to the majority of the efforts that address representing multi-dimensional information (like assets, applications, their security posture and associated risk), we started out with a list-view approach (Figure 1) for representing the risk posture by client (served by the MSP).
+We quickly realized “Less Is More” when it comes to data visualization having multiple parameters.
+Revealing too much information all at once makes for an overwhelming, less appealing visual and takes longer for users to process it.
+As shown in figure 1, even though the RiskSense Security Score (RS3), total # of clients, and overall vulnerabilities distribution are clearly highlighted, the rest of data is not in an easily digestible form; in addition, users have to scroll down to see all the 125 clients and related data.

 We sketched out several concepts to represent clients with different risk posture.
 For brevity, we are only showing few sketches here.
 Figure 2 shows risk distribution by groups in a heat map tile.
 The colors ranging from red to blue represent risk ranking (from high to low) of the 125 sample clients.
-We derived Figure 3 from Figure 2 with more data showing, including all 125 groups in a heat map tile, overall RS3 score, overall vulnerabilities distribution, and the top 5 risks.
-While the heat maps presented in Figures 2 and 3 represent the risk distribution across all clients, they fail in visualizing the risk with respect to the client size (number of hosts and applications hosted by each client).
+We derived figure 3 from figure 2 with more data showing, including all 125 groups in a heat map tile, overall RS3 score, overall vulnerabilities distribution, and the top 5 risks.
+While the heat maps presented in figures 2 and 3 represent the risk distribution across all clients, they fail in visualizing the risk with respect to the client size (no. of hosts and applications hosted by each client).